 In addition, the tool provides a variety of output formats and data visualization tools.
 Therefore, these capabilities aid in model development and implementation by allowing scientists to efficiently obtain, aggregate and manipulate the data necessary for these purposes.

-EnDDaT has been designed especially to gather data that uses recognized web standards such as SOS, WQX, and Thredds.
+EnDDaT is not the owner or provider of any data.
+Instead, EnDDaT gathers data from a variety of data providers.
+The data providers are listed on the left side bar.
+EnDDaT has been designed especially to gather data that uses recognized web standards such as SOS, WQX, and THREDDS.
 However, if data is deemed useful for environmental modeling, custom data gathering tools and data parsers can be included.

 Questions, comments, and requests are welcome.
 Please email email@example.com.